 Social protection systems, figure prominently in the UN Sustainable Development Goals (SDGs).
 Goal 1.3 calls for the implementation of “nationally appropriate social protection systems and measures for all, including floors, and by 2030 achieve substantial coverage of the poor and vulnerable”.

 Social protection systems that are well-designed and implemented can powerfully shape countries, enhance human capital and productivity, reduce inequalities, build resilience and end inter-generational cycle of poverty.
 Such systems and tools are transformative as they not only help the poor and most vulnerable mitigate economic and fiscal shocks, but also help ensure equality of opportunity by giving them a chance to climb out of poverty, and become productive members of society.
 When poor and vulnerable people have the opportunity to improve their lives and that of their families, and are less likely to move in search of a better life.
 Well-designed social protection programs are cost-effective, costing countries on average about 1.5 percent of GDP.

-The World Bank Group’s annual lending in the Social Protection and Jobs portfolio, as of April 2018, reached $14.67 billion with $10.2 billion lending in IDA countries, targeting the world’s poorest.
+The World Bank Group’s annual lending in the Social Protection and Jobs portfolio, as of as of April 2019, reached $16.24 billion with $10.83 billion in lending to IDA countries, targeting the world’s poorest.
 These resources support safety net programs, including cash transfers, public works, and school feeding programs.